For Investors

 Partnership programs with local businesses

-End Year 1 Targets:
+End Year 1 REVENUE TARGET

 Monthly Members - 100 (first tier members)